 Much more research supports the long-term benefits of olive oil in humans.
-This is not a true knock on coconut oil.
 The same may be true of coconut oil, but we just have to wait for the human data to come in to guide us.

 The quantity of polyunsaturated and monounsaturated fats is clearly higher in olive oil.
 These good fats have many heart-healthy properties, including lowering inflammation, improving cholesterol, lowering risk of heart disease, and, in animals, lowering the risk of abnormal heart rhythms.

 “The Face-Off Between Coconut Oil and Olive Oil”, Written for Vertex Fitness Personal Training Studio by Ashvini Mashru, RD